12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 The “mushroom” bob

-Michele Antiga, signature colorist and stylist at Gielly Green in London, predicts that the “mushroom” bob (smooth, sleek and rounded, just like a mushroom) will reign supreme this year.
-Much like this cut on Carina Pranz, the length sits at the chin, but the key to this style, says Stéphane Ferreira, expert stylist and color specialist at Live True London, is the rounded ends which are flicked under using a round brush or straighteners.
+Michele Antiga, signature colourist and stylist at Gielly Green, predicts that the “mushroom” bob (smooth, sleek and rounded, just like a mushroom) will reign supreme this year.
+Much like this cut on Carina Pranz, the length sits at the chin, but the key to this style, says Stéphane Ferreira, expert stylist and colour specialist at Live True London, is the rounded ends which are flicked under using a round brush or straighteners.
 The mushroom bob is a cut that Anita Rice and Stephen Buller of Buller + Rice hair salon are putting on a pedestal for 2024, too.
 It doesn’t have to be super short, though.
 This is the kind of bob that looks equally as good when it grows out and tumbles nonchalantly around your face, say Rice and Buller: “It should look polished and full, but have a tousled quality to it,” they add.
-Style accidentally perfect waves like these with a curling wand like ghd Curve Classic Wave Wand.
+Fashion accidentally perfect waves like these with a curling wand such as ghd Curve Classic Wave Wand, £149, or Hershesons The Wave Maker, £149.50.

+The Renaissance provides inspiration for the baroque bob, which embodies the ornate curves and intricate filigree work on imposing European architecture and artwork in the form of voluminous curves and waves, says Antiga.
+“This kind of hair artistry lends an expensive look,” he adds.
+Ask your stylist for a blunt cut with face-framing layers, which you can flip to the side and style with a blow-dry brush like BaByliss Keratin Shine Volume Hot Air Styler, £33.

 The micro bob